 A test prep plan that would be too much or too soon for most students is practical and necessary for others.
 In this post we consider the factors that make early-starting and/or longer-term prep a wise choice.

-For thirty years the philosophy underpinning our work is that successful, personalized test prep should fit conveniently into a student’s schedule without overshadowing or interfering with all the more meaningful activities in their life.
+For thirty years the philosophy underpinning our work has been that successful, personalized test prep should fit conveniently into a student’s schedule without overshadowing or interfering with all the more meaningful activities in his or her life.
 For most students, this means an approach to test prep and testing that seeks efficiency as one of its goals.
 Large score increases are nice; they’re even better when they are achieved without taking up any more of the student’s time and energy than absolutely necessary.

 Test prep’s benefits tend to be realized most expeditiously when students are further along academically and maturationally.
 Programs that target test dates in spring of 11th grade, rather than early 11th grade or even 10th grade, allow time for students to learn more math and grammar in school, continue building reading comprehension ability both in and out of school, gain more experience with high-stakes testing generally, and perhaps develop more motivation and maturity.